11 Best Benefits Administration Systems (2026)

 - Access to local payroll experts in various jurisdictions, and support is available for contractors navigating the process of setting themselves up as an LLC.

-- Their self-service approach with tech-enabled features helps workers swiftly adopt the tool.
+- Self-service approach with tech-enabled features helps workers swiftly adopt the tool.

 - Worker identity verification is reported to take less than 24 hours on average, and sometimes mere minutes.